Houston Real Estate Market

 Demand for lease properties in Houston stayed strong in October.
 Single-family home leases rose 13.6% while townhome/condominium leases rocketed 34.8%.
 The average rent for single-family homes rose 2.8% to $1,776 while the average rent for townhomes/condominiums increased 2.9% to $1,533.

-Houston’s market rebounded in September and it’s continued into October
+Houston’s market rebounded well last September and October.

 In Woodlands TX, the recovery continues as well.
 Enjoy this infographic report from communityimpact.com about the Woodlands market in November.